ever39/LocalFlashlight/README.md

 # LocalFlashlight

-A LC mod that adds a flashlight that has a recharging battery, with visual indicators and custom colors.
+A LC mod which adds a flashlight that has a recharging battery, with visual indicators, custom colors, and multiple recharge options.

 ## Mod capabilities
 The mod adds a flashlight that uses a battery system which recharges when not in use.
 It also adds an indicator that has multiple styles, and custom colors for both the HUD and light.
 Some values for the light and battery are also configurable.

 ## Installation and configuration

-The mod can be installed through either Thunderstore Mod Manager or r2modman, or it can be installed manually.
+The mod can be installed through either Thunderstore Mod Manager or r2modman, or it can be installed manually by installing BepInEx for the game, downloading the mod manually (either from the Thunderstore page of the mod or the release on GitHub), then extracting the zip file inside the ```BepInEx/plugins``` folder after starting the game once with BepInEx installed.

-Manual installation requires installing BepInEx, then placing the mod folder inside the ```BepInEx/plugins``` folder
+Configuration of the mod can be done after starting up the game with the mod enabled through the Config editor (Thunderstore Mod Manager or r2modman) or by opening the ```command.localFlashlight.cfg``` file made by the mod in the in ```BepInEx/config```.

-Configuration of the mod can be done after starting up the game with the mod enabled through the Config editor (Thunderstore Mod Manager or r2modman) or by opening the ```command.localFlashlight.cfg``` file made by the mod in the in ```BepInEx/config```
+Alternatively, you could use [LethalConfig](https://thunderstore.io/c/lethal-company/p/AinaVT/LethalConfig/) if you want to change some config values while in-game.

 ## Mod configs